Have Car, Will Travel: Lake George Scenic Drive Around the Lake

 See a Bigfoot Statue

 From the Gull Bay Preserve, you'll make your way back where you came from on Gull Bay Road to return to Route 22, where you'll take a right and once again head south.
-You'll be traveling through prime farmland country for about 25 minutes.
-Route 22 will veer towards the left and you'll drive over the southern end of Lake Champlain as you head into the small town of Whitehall.
+After a half hour of driving, Route 22 will veer towards the left and you'll drive over the southern end of Lake Champlain as you head into the small town of Whitehall.

-When in Whitehall, you'll take a left from Route 22 onto Saunders Street and you'll cross the Champlain Canal, once again getting some great water views.
+When in Whitehall, you'll take a left from Route 22 onto Saunders Street and you'll cross the Champlain Canal.
 Saunders Street will become Williams Street on the other side of the bridge.
-From there, you'll take a left onto Poultney Street/Route 4 which you'll take until you reach Vermont Marble Granite, Slate & Soapstone Co. (which is still in the state of New York, despite the name).
+Then, you'll take a left onto Poultney Street/Route 4 which you'll take until you reach Vermont Marble Granite, Slate & Soapstone Co.

 Here, you'll be able to see a 1,000 pound, 11-foot-8-inch tall sculpture of Bigfoot.
 It's no secret Whitehall is known for their sasquatch sightings, and in 2017, the owner of Vermont Marble, Granite, Slate & Soapstone Co. paid for a local artist to construct this massive statue in front of his business.